jenkins-infra/jenkins-infra/README.md

 | pull-request-1 |
 +-----------x----+
              \
-              \ (review and merge, runs acceptance tests) staging        \
+              \ (review and merge, runs tests) production     \
 |---------------o--x--x--x---------------->
-                          \
-                           \ (manual merge, auto-deploys to prod hosts) production                  \
-|----------------------------o------------->
 ```

-The branching model is a little different than what you might be familiar with.
-We merge pull requests into a special branch called `staging` where we can run
-Puppet acceptance tests from.
-Once somebody has code reviewed a pull request it
-can be merged into `staging`.

-When a infra project team member is happy with the code in `staging` they can
+When a infra project team member is happy with the code in your pull request, they can merge it to production, which will be automatically deployed to production hosts.
-create a merge from `staging` to `production`.
-Once something has been merged
-to production, it will be automatically deployed to production hosts.

 ## Installing agents